rjmccall/swift-evolution/visions/accessors.md

 This would guarantee that the original collection would never get copied.
 The `BorrowedLazySequence` would only be usable within the scope of a borrow of the original collection.
 That's fine for typical uses of lazy sequences: programmers usually just perform a few lazy operations in a row, then immediately use the result.

 Notice that `borrowedLazy` is implemented with a `get` here.
-In this document, we've described three reading accessors: `get`, `borrow`, and `read`.
+In this document, we've described three reading accessors: `get`, `borrow`, and `yield`.
 Why does this use `get`?

 Because we're working with borrows, it's natural to expect that maybe this should use `borrow`.
 After all, isn't a `BorrowedLazySequence` in some sense nothing but a borrow of the original sequence?
 But `borrow` is not a catch-all for all operations that involve borrowing; it's used specifically when the return value is being borrowed from an existing memory location.
 There is no existing `BorrowedLazySequence` value in memory; this accessor needs to return a new value, albeit a scope-restricted one.
 Therefore, this cannot be implemented with `borrow`.

-Both `get` and `read` could work here.
-The difference is just the usual difference between `get` and `read`:
+Both `get` and `yield` could work here.
+The difference is just the usual difference between `get` and `yield`:
-- `read` allows dynamic finalization to be performed after the access;
+- `yield` allows dynamic finalization to be performed after the access;
-- `read` yields a borrowed value, not an owned one; and
+- `yield` yields a borrowed value, not an owned one; and
-- `read` yields a value that is scope-restricted within the yield, not within the wider scope of the borrow of `self`.
+- `yield` yields a value that is scope-restricted within the yield, not within the wider scope of the borrow of `self`.

 Since no dynamic finalization is required, and the value is safe to use within the wider scope of the borrow of `self`, this can be implemented with a `get`.

-If dynamic finalization *is* required, `read` is potentially a problematic choice because it always returns a borrowed value, which restricts what the caller can do with the value.
+If dynamic finalization *is* required, `yield` is potentially a problematic choice because it always returns a borrowed value, which restricts what the caller can do with the value.

 Consider a `DiscontiguousArray<T>` type with a `span` property that might need to allocate temporary memory.
 (We are not considering whether it is actually a good idea for such a type to offer a `span` property, just how Swift would work if it did.)
-This allocation requires finalization, so `get` is impossible; either the property must be implemented with `read`, or it must be redesigned as a method that passes the `Span` to a callback.
+This allocation requires finalization, so `get` is impossible; either the property must be implemented with `yield`, or it must be redesigned as a method that passes the `Span` to a callback.

 Many uses of `Span` actually need ownership of the span.
 For example: